awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 After you enable OEM Database, you can modify the Security Groups setting for the option\.

-You can't modify the OEM port number after you have associated the option group with a a DB instance\.
+You can't modify the OEM port number after you have associated the option group with a DB instance\.
 To change the OEM port number for a DB instance, do the following:

 1. Create a new option group\.